csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

 ​
 ## Key Features
  * Patients are able to do daily rehabilitation exercises viturally.
+    * Patients can login their account to see their assinged exercises
+    * Patients can choose the avatar gender to do the exercises.
  * Patients are able to record their own exercising videos.
+    * Patients can press the record button to do the redording.
  * Patients are able to do online consultation with physicians.
+    * Patients can find their appointments on the calender
+    * Patients can set up their microphone, speaker and camera
+    * Patents can do the meeting with the doctor.
  * Describe the key features in the application that the user can access.
  * Provide a breakdown or detail for each feature.
  * This section will be used to assess the value of the features built